Learning from Demonstrations of Critical Driving Behaviours Using Driver's Risk Field: Methods

-where $\Phi = \{\phi_{i}^{*}\}_{i=1}^{M}$ and $J(\theta, \Phi)$ is the cost-to-go function computed from the scenario via unrolling all vehicles' policies.
+where $\Phi = \{\phi^{i}\}_{i=1}^{M}$ is the vector of agents' parameters and $J(\theta, \Phi)$ is the cost-to-go function computed from the scenario via unrolling all vehicles' policies.
 The cost is computed from the L1 distance between the ego vehicle and other vehicles and the total number of accidents (collisions, off-road incidents) to encourage the formation of dense traffic and collisions:

 To ease the computation burden, we assume that each agent can either drive aggressively or cautiously represented by different values of DRF parameters.
 For every scenario, DRF controls a total of $M$ agents, which means that there are $2^M$ different combinations of agents' parameters that lead to $2^M$ possible futures.
 Therefore, the optimal combination corresponding to the most critical traffic scenarios can be obtained with an exhaustive search algorithm.
-To scalably generate critical scenarios, Simcenter HEEDS \cite{heeds}, a high-performance, global parameter optimization software, is used to optimise the parameters of DRF.
+To scalably generate critical scenarios, Simcenter HEEDS \citep{heeds}, a high-performance, global design exploration and optimisation software, is used to optimise the parameters of DRF.
 The algorithm of generating critical scenarios is shown in Alg. \ref{alg:critical}.